Victorian Liberal Party: Opposition (2014–present)

 After the 2014 election, Matthew Guy was elected leader.
 The Coalition arrangement was maintained while the Liberals and Nationals were in opposition.
 The coalition lost the 2018 election and suffered a significant swing against it, leading to the resignation of Guy as leader of the Liberal Party.
 He was replaced by Michael O'Brien as party leader.

 In 2020 allegations were made of branch stacking, with an internal audit finding that some members had breached party rules by paying for other people's membership fees.

 On 6 September 2021, a few Liberal MPs including Guy resigned from O'Brien's shadow cabinet or from parliamentary party positions.
 O'Brien refused to step down as party leader as "he believed he had the support of the majority of MPs" ahead of a possible leadership challenge.
 The following day, Guy replaced O'Brien as party leader in a leadership spill.
 Cindy McLeish was replaced by David Southwick as deputy party leader.

-According to The Age, between November 2018 and November 2021, the Coalition's Legislative Council members voted with the Andrews Government's position 28.9% of the time; of the parties in the Legislative Council, only the Liberal Democratic Party had a lower figure (22.1%).

 In May 2022, Bernie Finn was expelled from the Victorian Liberal Party for "a series of inflammatory social media posts", including calling for abortion to be made illegal in all circumstances, and comparing the Victorian Premier to Adolf Hitler.